 Kal stirs.
 "Did I hear Bruce?"
-He is too sleepy to worry about being naked with her in the middle of a wheat field with Batman creeping around somewhere.
+He's too sleepy to worry about being naked with her in the middle of a wheat field with Batman creeping around somewhere.

 "Mmmm," she says, pulling him closer.
 "Sleep, Kal.
 I love you."

 "I love you, Diana."
-He cuddles against her, is out almost instantly.
+He cuddles against her, is out again almost instantly.

 She smiles.
 Happy.
 It has been a long time since any of them were that.
 Maybe this time they can find their way together?

-At least she knows that this time they'll try.
+At least she knows this time they'll try.